Sudanese kinship: Variants

-Balkan kinships such as Bulgarian, Serbian, and Bosniak follow this system for different patrilinear and matrilinear uncles but collapse mother's sister and father's sister into the same term of "aunt" and Croatian and Macedonian further collapse the offspring of the uncles into one term.
+Balkan kinships such as Bulgarian, Serbian, and Bosniak follow this system for different patrilineal and matrilineal uncles but collapse 'mother's sister' and 'father's sister' into the same term, and Croatian and Macedonian further collapse the offspring of the uncles into one term.

+Similarly, Finnish kinship terms separate paternal and maternal uncles but not aunts, while making no distinctions between first cousins but giving a separate term for second cousins.
+Further distinctions (some much more common than others) can be made between a patrilineal or matrilineal grandson/granddaughter, niece/nephew, grandfather/grandmother and others, by using compound words.
+An interesting feature is the presence of many unique words originating from Proto-Uralic and Germanic languages to describe affinal kinships such as, but not limited to, the brother of a spouse (lanko), mother-in-law (anoppi) or even the husband of a daughter (vävy).
+This extends into folk poetry, where in at least one dialect there are specific words solely for Ego's husband's siblings (kyty and nato).

-On the opposite side, Chinese adds an additional dimension of relative age.
-Ego's older siblings are distinguished from younger, as are those of Ego's parents.
-One must specify whether older (e.g. Mandarin 哥哥 gēge) or younger (e.g. Mandarin 弟弟 dìdi).
-Similarly, a term for "uncle" or (in at least in some varieties of Chinese, including Mandarin) even "father's brother" does not exist without circumlocution; the speaker must either specify "father's older brother" (e.g. Mandarin 伯伯 bóbo) or "father's younger brother" (e.g. Mandarin 叔叔 shūshu).
-This does not apply to maternal uncles.
+On the opposite side of Eurasia, Chinese adds the additional dimension of relative age.
+Ego's older siblings and cousins are distinguished from younger (e.g. older brother, Mandarin: 哥哥 gēge) or younger brother, Mandarin: 弟弟 dìdi), as are the siblings of Ego's parents.
+Similarly, a term for "uncle" or "aunt" (in at least in some varieties of Chinese, including Mandarin) does not exist without specificity, e.g. "father's older brother" (Mandarin: 伯伯 bóbo) or "father's younger brother" (Mandarin: 叔叔 shūshu).
+This does not apply to maternal uncles, who are addressed with the same word (Mandarin: 舅舅 jiùjiu).